go-to-k/cls3/README.md

   - AWS profile name
 - -r, --region: optional(default: `ap-northeast-1`)
   - AWS Region
+    - If this option is not specified and your AWS profile is tied to a region, the region is used instead of the default region.
   - It is not necessary to be aware of this as it can be used **across regions**.
+    - But in the **Directory Buckets** Mode for **S3 Express One Zone** (with `-d` option), you should specify the region.
+The mode is not available across regions.
 - -f, --force: optional
   - ForceMode (Delete the bucket together)
 - -i, --interactive: optional